It started out a decent morning with almost clear skies.

 Here is Chinatown:

-Very crowded with shops selling complete tourist crap.
-Beware of the t-shirt shops.
-Those emblems will wash off those shirts in no time.
+Very crowded with shops selling touristy crap.
+Beware of the t-shirt shops: those emblems will wash off in no time.

 After Chinatown, we took a bus down to the free Staten Island Ferry.
 This gave a lot of good views.